 Siouxland Community Health Center is a patient-centered medical home offering a full range of medical care.
 In addition to general health exams, SCHC provides vaccinations, school and sports physicals, and several minor procedures.
 The center receives a grant to offer well-child care, which includes services such as well-child visits, vision and health screening, lead testing and free vaccines for children up to age 18, to ensure healthy growth and development.

-A number of providers within the community volunteer their time at the health center to offer specialty services, including cardiovascular, surgery, ophthalmology, podiatry, nephrology and plastic surgery.
+A number of providers within the community volunteer their time at the health center to offer specialty services, including surgery, ophthalmology, podiatry, and nephrology.

 Patient-Centered Medical Home

 Siouxland Community Health Center was recognized as a Level 3 Patient-Centered Medical Home (PCMH) in 2012.
 The designation of the highest level from the National Committee for Quality Assurance (NCQA) recognizes SCHC for its high standards of care and outstanding support services including case management of chronic diseases that require follow-up and drive referrals to other providers.

 The patient-centered medical home is a way of organizing primary care that emphasizes care coordination and communication to transform primary care into “what patients want it to be.”
 Medical homes can lead to higher quality and lower costs, and can improve patients’ and providers’ experience of care.

 NCQA’s Patient-Centered Medical Home (PCMH) Prevalidation program evaluates electronic health record (EHR) systems, advanced registries, population health management tools and other related technology solutions to identify alignment with PCMH standards requirements.

 Chronic Disease Management